VMG / VMC – for dummies

 VMG (Velocity Made Good)

-The VMG is the best speed upwind, with the best angle between the course through water and the true wind.
-This is the "helpful speed", or the "gain in the wind".
-If too close to the wind, the speed decreases and drift increases, if bear away, drift decreases, speed increases, but the route get longer.
+The VMG represents the best upwind speed, with the best angle between the course through water and the true wind.
+This is the "helpful speed", or the “windward gain”.
+If too close to the wind, the speed decreases and drift increases, if bear away, the drift decreases, speed increases, but the route get longer.
 VMG Max is achieved by the best compromise between these two options, called OTA (Optimum Tack Angle) is the optimum leg angle.

-This applies both to upwind and downwind (especially for multihulls).
+This applies both to upwind and downwind (particularly for multihulls).

 VMG regarding the boat moving through water